important alert

 Heritage Trees located on private property are maintained by the landowner.
 Special care is required to ensure Heritage Trees live long and healthy lives.

-A permit from Portland Permitting & Development is required before pruning, or doing any other tree work on a Heritage Tree, whether the tree is in the City right-of-way or on private property.
-A site visit by an Portland Permitting & Development Tree Inspector is required before a permit can be issued for Heritage Tree work.
+A permit from Portland Permitting & Development is required before pruning or doing any other tree work on a Heritage Tree, whether the tree is in the City right-of-way or on private property.
+A site visit by a Portland Permitting & Development Tree Inspector is required before a permit can be issued for Heritage Tree work.

-Heritage Tree Designations can be removed (or "de-listed") by vote of City Council if it finds that the designation is no longer appropriate.
-Prior to this vote, the Urban Forestry Commission will provide a recommendation to City Council which approves or denies a request to remove Heritage Tree Designation (Chapter 11.20.060.E).
+Heritage Tree designations can be removed ("delisted") by vote of City Council if it finds that the designation is no longer appropriate.
+Prior to this vote, the Urban Forestry Commission will provide a recommendation to City Council regarding whether to approve or deny a request to remove the Heritage Tree designation (Chapter 11.20.060.E).

 Heritage Trees must be protected during development.
 Work on or around any Heritage Tree requires the property owner or applicant to schedule an assessment meeting with Portland Permitting & Development by calling 503-823-TREE (8733).
 For permit approval, Portland Permitting & Development needs to see the protections planned for the Heritage Tree clearly documented on the tree preservation plan.
 It is recommended to take a copy of the current plan to the onsite meeting with Portland Permitting & Development.
 The onsite meeting should be scheduled early in the development application process.